Dan-Nobelium/danielnobelium/README.md

-# Simple website for sharing usefull tools and evidence-based content.
+# Simple website for sharing useful tools and evidence-based content.